 Whole grains should also be a staple in your diet: a study of overweight people found that those who ate whole grains versus refined grains such as white bread, pasta and rice, reduced their blood levels of C-Reactive protein (a marker of inflammation) by 30%.

-• Activity – The benefits of exercise have been well-documented and now include reducing inflammation.
+Spices such as curry and ginger have anti-inflammatory properties, as do green, white and oolong varieties of tea.
+Avoid processed and junk foods, saturated fat and trans fats, all of which can be pro-inflammatory. - Activity – The benefits of exercise have been well-documented and now include reducing inflammation.
 After you exercise, your body creates more free radicals.
 Then, your body makes and uses more antioxidants, which ultimately works to reduce inflammation.
 Plus, fat cells are inflammation-making machines, so losing weight can reduce this source of inflammation.

-• Stress management – Stress hormones contribute to the “fire” of inflammation – and can contribute to belly fat.
+Try to get at least 30 minutes of exercise most days of the week.
+However, don’t overdo it: exercise regimens over 60 minutes long can actually be pro-inflammatory. - Stress management – Stress hormones contribute to the “fire” of inflammation – and can contribute to belly fat.
 Practice stress reduction techniques such as deep breathing, meditation, yoga and massage to help bring stress under control.
 (Kill two birds with one stone by exercising: it’s a great stress buster!)
 Also be sure to get plenty of sleep each night, as lack of sleep can put stress on the body.

 Thursday, May 10, 2012